-The Criminal Finances Act of 2017 sets out rules to try and prevent corporations from ‘facilitating tax evasion’, which could put you, your employees, and your agency at risk of committing a criminal offence.
+The Criminal Finances Act of 2017 sets out rules to try and prevent corporations from ‘facilitating tax evasion’.
+Which is something that could put you, your employees, and your agency at risk of committing a criminal offence.

 How does this affect recruitment agencies?